ThreeToes/telegram-chatops/README.md

 }
 ```

-`EventTypeIds` can be one of the following
+`EventTypeIds` can be any combination of the following
 * `codepipeline-pipeline-action-execution-succeeded`
 * `codepipeline-pipeline-action-execution-failed`
 * `codepipeline-pipeline-stage-execution-started`